alefore/weblog/ten-years-of-edge.md

-Putting your tests directly under the function they test (in the same source file) makes it trivial to see to what extent a specific function or module has tests;
+Putting your tests directly under the function they test (in the same source file) makes it trivial to see to what extent a specific function or module has tests.
-functions lacking tests immediately stand out.
+Functions lacking tests immediately stand out.

 In Edge, I do this through my
 [tests module](https://github.com/alefore/edge/blob/master/src/tests/tests.h).